Frequently Asked Questions

 A: There are many sites that will give you great ideas on how to write essays.

 A: A "Secondary School Report" (SSR) is the same thing as a counselor/teacher recommendation.
 You must ask your counselor and teachers to write your recommendation at least 3 weeks prior to the due date.
-When asking counselors for recommendations, you will need to make sure they have a copy of your Senior Guidance Questionnaire.
+When asking counselors for recommendations, you will need to make sure they have a copy of your Counselor Letter of Recommendation Questionnaire.
 You should also update the list of colleges you are applying to in your Naviance account.

 Q: I'm thinking about attending a Community College when I graduate.
 Where can I get information?